juniormesquitadandao/dev-on-rails/README.md

 ```

 - Run to check config: docker-compose config
+- Run to up in background: docker-compose build
 - Run to up in background: docker-compose up -d
 - Run to show images: docker images
 - Run to show containers: docker ps